 Over 0 tonnes of waste

 In February 2019, work began to widen a section of the A500 between the A5271 (Porthill) and A527 (Wolstanton) junctions around Stoke-on-Trent.
-This was a Highways England project to reduce congestion along a section of road which was suffering from long delays, closely spaced junction and a high number of collisions due to irregular traffic merges.
+This was a Highways England project to reduce congestion along a section of road which was suffering from long delays, closely spaced junctions and a high number of collisions due to irregular traffic merges.

-In addition to widening both carriageways from two to three lines, the project would also see the installation of new drainage, safety fencing, signs and lighting.
+In addition to widening both carriageways from two to three lanes, the project would also see the installation of new drainage, safety fencing, signs and lighting.
 A new shared pedestrian and cycle path beside the northbound carriageway was also included in the construction plans.
 The contract was awarded to leading construction and solutions provider, Osborne, part of the Geoffrey Osborne Group.
-Despite Reconomy already holding an exclusive agreement to provide waste management services to Osborne’s projects, the requirement for large quantities of inert waste and muckaway removal meant the job could be put out to tender, attracting a number of quotes from different suppliers.

 The waste management contract was ultimately awarded to Reconomy thanks to a combination of competitive pricing and innovative thinking.
 Visual inspection of the project area identified a large verge that needed clearing to make way for the extended carriageway, which was partially covered in high-quality topsoil.
 Reconomy quickly identified the potential for the topsoil to be utilised elsewhere, thereby moving it up the waste hierarchy.
 Using our extensive supplier network, Reconomy investigated all avenues for the topsoil that would reduce disposal costs for Osborne and provide an onward reuse option.
 During these investigations Reconomy identified a landfill site that was closing to any new waste disposal and therefore in need of topsoil to act as a capping material.
 Not only did this lessen the overall environmental impact of the A500 project it also reduced muckaway disposal costs for this waste by 27%.